gracebrickley/clus24-devwks-2047/workshop-ui/src/lab-guide/section1.md

 ### Our Environment

-There is only one terminal command we should need to run, and we will do that together at the root of this repository.
+There are only two terminal commands we should need to run, and we will do that together in this section.
 This command will prepare our services in Docker Desktop so that we can just use that tool to stop and start them as we go.
-While we will have to run one command in the terminal, most of the work will be done in Docker Desktop and this UI.
+While we will have to run two commands in the terminal, most of the work will be done in Docker Desktop and this UI.

+### A Few Things to Know

-Kafka is a distributed messaging system that allows applications to publish and subscribe to streams of data called "topics."
-A producer is an application that sends data (messages) to a specific topic (or data stream) in Kafka and a consumer is an application that reads messages from a specific topic in Kafka.
-A broker is a single server within a Kafka cluster responsible for receiving messages from producers, storing them in partitions within a topic, and delivering them to consumers.
-Lastly, Docker is a containerization platform used to run applications like Kafka.
+- Kafka is a distributed messaging system that allows applications to publish and subscribe to streams of data called "topics."
+- A producer is an application that sends data (messages) to a specific topic (or data stream) in Kafka and a consumer is an application that reads messages from a specific topic in Kafka.
+- A broker is a single server within a Kafka cluster responsible for receiving messages from producers, storing them in partitions within a topic, and delivering them to consumers.
+- Lastly, Docker is a containerization platform used to run applications like Kafka.

 ## Exploring the Lab Repo